-Best Overall: Travel Ready High Quality AC Power Travel Adapter
+Best Overall: Travel Ready AC Power Adapter

-Best For Home and Abroad: BESTEK Universal Travel Adapter
+Best Converter Combo: BESTEK Universal Travel Adapter

 The BESTEK Universal Travel Adapter will be a great companion both at home and abroad.
-It has three domestic outlets for use at home; for heading abroad, just unplug it and bring along the U.K. adapter.
+It has three domestic outlets for use at home; for heading abroad, just unplug it and bring along the U.K. power adapter.
 The ports can charge up to seven devices at the same time.
 In addition to the outlets, it also has four USB slots.
 The setup also has a 110V voltage converter, so you’ll never worry about having to bring yet another gadget in your suitcase.
 Should you not need the converter, however, you can just bring the U.K. adapter and leave the rest of the kit at home.
 We also love the relatively low profile; it’s not too bulky or awkward to pack.
 Best of all, the product is protected with a 24-month warranty — and with over-current, over-loading, overheating, and short-circuiting protection.

-If you just need a more inexpensive plug — and only one, versus a set of adapters — this one offers great value.
+If you just need a more inexpensive U.K. plug — and only one, versus a set of adapters — this one offers great value.
 At just 2.4 ounces, it doesn’t add a lot of weight to suitcases or bags, either, and you can use both two- and three-prong U.S. plugs in its input receptacle.
-Like with other Type G plugs, this won’t just work in the United Kingdom, but also in some other countries in Africa, the Middle East, and Asia as well, so once you’re back, keep it on hand for future travels.
+Like with other Type G plugs, this won’t just work in the U.K., but also in some other countries in Africa, the Middle East, and Asia as well, so once you’re back, keep it on hand for future travels.
 Do keep in mind that it won’t switch voltages automatically, so if you’re using it with devices like hair dryers or curling irons, make sure it’s compatible before plugging it in — otherwise you might get a spark or two.
-(We suggest getting a travel-size hair dryer to be on the safe side.)
+(We suggest getting a travel-size hairdryer to be on the safe side.)
 The adapter comes with a one-year parts and labor warranty, too, so in case something doesn’t work right, you can get a replacement.

 If packing space is tight with airline restrictions on suitcase sizes and weights, Mu’s portable charger is branded the world’s thinnest portable charger.
 It’s lightweight and streamlined to tuck easily into a purse or even pocket with no more bulk than a standard phone charger.
-It measures about 3" x 2" and weighs only .16 ounces.
+It measures about 3 x 2 inches and weighs only 0.16 ounces.
 The design, which won the British Design of the Year award, is truly innovative; the charger has two USB ports for a couple’s phones or a tablet and phone, and then you just slide the interchangeable plug heads on and off.
 It comes with one for the U.K., one for Europe, and one for the U.S., so you can use it when you’re back home too.
 With plenty of light travel devices using USB devices, including cameras, phones, and tablets, this will help you stay connected and powered up without the bulk of more old-school adapters.

 Our writers spent 3 hours researching the most popular UK travel adapters on the market.
 Before making their final recommendations, they considered 40 different adapters and read over 40 user reviews (both positive and negative).
 All of this research adds up to recommendations you can trust.